 As the auto industry moves into the direction of Autonomous vehicles, in-car integration platforms will become more and more important and will play an essential role in creating value for the customer that is not driven by cheap plastic mug holders and other accessories from the auto manufacturer.

 It depends.
 The Carplay technology from Apple has been around for just a few years now.
-If you are used to using Siri for much of the phone work such as voice dialing, setting reminders, drafting messages etc, this is definitely a choice to consider.
+If you are used to using Siri for much of the phone work such as voice dialing, setting reminders, drafting messages, etc., this is definitely a choice to consider.
 If you are looking for the technology primarily to just use as a GPS device to provide you driving directions and voice calling, you may want to re-think.
 Popular map applications such as Waze are still not supported via Carplay units.
-Furthermore the price of these units are pretty staggering to start with so if you are not an avid user of the iphone features and listen to regular local FM channels, you may want to wait till more cost effective solutions are available.
+Furthermore, the price of these units is pretty staggering to start with so if you are not an avid user of the iPhone features and listen to regular local FM channels, you may want to wait till more cost-effective solutions are available.

 Some of the units are also priced high because they offer both Carplay and Android Audio.
 If your household primarily uses Apple phones, then the incremental value via the offering of Android is lost however if you decide to sell the vehicle it might be valuable to have both the Carplay and the Android option for the buyer to use.